siberianfox/g2wiki/g2core-in-use.md

 Also, if you know of other projects, people, businesses (etc) using TinyG/g2core who aren't listed here, please feel welcome to add them.

-**Note that this page is very new, and is only just starting to have entries added**

 ## Products

 ### Current